 Breakfast

-This healthy, protein-rich omelette can be on the table in just 10 minutes, served with juicy tomatoes.
+This healthy, protein-rich omelette can be on the table in just 10 minutes, served with juicy tomatoes and a slice of toasted gluten-free bread.

 Lunch